-It is safe to say that your dishwasher is one of the most loyal companions in the kitchen because it takes the responsibility of cleaning all dirty dishes to perfection with just one click.
+It is safe to say that your dishwasher is one of the most loyal companions in the kitchen because it takes the responsibility of cleaning all dirty dishes to perfection with just one press of a button.

 This could be the reason why the idea of giving your dishwasher a deep cleansing treatment may sound a little weird because usually, the dishwasher is the appliance that is making everything clean.